-Microsoft planning to gift 'next release' of Windows Phone during holiday seasonAlex Wagner - Senior News Editor
+Microsoft planning to gift 'next release' of Windows Phone during holiday seasonAlex Wagner - Deputy Managing Editor, News Desk

 There's been quite a bit of talk about Windows Phone updates as of late, including a rumor about some upcoming minor "GDR" maintenance releases that are expected to be pushed out throughout 2013.
 Now we've got an idea of when the Windows Phone crowd can expect what will likely be a more substantial update.
 Microsoft has posted a job listing for a Software Development Engineer in Test for Windows Phone, describing the platform as "one of the most exciting challenges in Microsoft" and explaining that the Redmond firm that can help to identify customer issues, lead them to a resolution and help to work on major bug fixes.

 Near the bottom of the listing, Microsoft says that now is a great time to join its Windows Phone team because it's currently wrapping up the current version of its mobile operating system and "getting ready for our next release targeting the holiday of this year."
 No real details of the upcoming release are mentioned, but Microsoft does say that it intends to continue to build momentum for Windows Phone in the market by introducing new hardware and "delightful user experiences."
 A screenshot of the job listing is available below in case Microsoft decides to yank it.